coderefinery/coderefinery.org/content/index/description.md

 community.

-Our [standard workshop](@/lessons/core.md) is well known in Nordic academic circles and our [our engaging online teaching style](@/workshops/teaching-style.md) is considered best-in-class even compared to in-person teaching.
+Our [standard workshop](@/lessons/core.md) is well known in Nordic academic circles and our [engaging online teaching style](@/workshops/teaching-style.md) is considered best-in-class even compared to in-person teaching.
 CodeRefinery aims to operate as a community project with support from academic organizations.